Skip to content

 All of our employees must pass very difficult tests, including grammar, spelling, punctuation, and pass an extensive criminal background check.

-Rev Transcription
+Rev

 Rev is one of the largest transcription companies in the world.
-Their website states they use over 50,000 plus freelancers worldwide to transcribe files.
+Their website states they use over 50,000 freelancers worldwide to transcribe files.
 However, many of their freelancers permanently reside outside of the U.S.

 According to a company representative, they cannot adhere to HIPAA or CJIS requirements, nor can they certify legal transcripts.